 They are typically made of basic structural units—each with two large heavy chains and two small light chains.

-Antibodies are produced by a kind of white blood cell called a plasma cell.
+Antibodies are produced by a kind of white blood cell called plasma cell.

-Although the general structure of all antibodies is very similar, a small region at the tip of the protein is extremely variable, allowing millions of antibodies with slightly different tip structures exist.
-These tips are known as antigen binding sites. also known as the hypervariable region.
+Although the general structure of all antibodies is very similar, a small region at the tip of the protein is extremely variable, allowing millions of antibodies with slightly different tip structures to exist.
+These tips are known as antigen binding sites or hypervariable region.

 Each of these variants can bind to a different target, known as an antigen.
 This huge diversity of antibodies allows the immune system to recognize an equally wide diversity of antigens.